 "I'm happiest when I can feed people," she said.
 "I strive for home cooking with a gourmet twist."

 She designed the piano bar menu around Mediterranean and Middle Eastern dishes.
-"There's no food that's healthier," her husband said.

 The goal is to offer "light bites for late nights," she said.